 2. Enter your total balances for each asset class.
 The easiest way to grab my holdings from multiple brokerage accounts is to use a aggregation service like Personal Capital (review).
 If you don’t have that many accounts, simply log into each individual website and add up your totals by asset class.

 You could solely rely upon a service like Personal Capital to manage your portfolio, but I tend to use some specific asset classes like “US Small Value” or “Emerging Markets Value” which Personal Capital does not recognize.
 I do enjoy the fact that it pulls in all of my holdings and balances automatically into one screen and is always updated.

-4. Check out the actual breakdown vs. your target breakdown.
-The spreadsheet shows the actual percentage breakdown vs. the actual breakdown, as well as the dollar amounts of any differences.
-In the fictitious example shown, I’d feel that I was close enough that I wouldn’t really bother with any rebalancing.
+3. Check out the actual breakdown vs. your target breakdown.
+The spreadsheet shows the current actual percentage breakdown vs. your target breakdown, as well as the dollar amounts of any differences.
+A positive number means you need to buy more to reach your theoretical target (negative means sell).
+In the fictitious example shown, I might feel that I was close enough that I wouldn’t really bother with any rebalancing.
 If things were really off, I could buy/sell as needed.

 3. Rebalance with new cashflow, dividends, and interest.
 Choose your frequency of “forced” rebalancing.
 By using this spreadsheet, you can see which asset classes should be invested in currently to bring you back towards your target asset allocation.
 This is where you should invest any new cashflow (i.e. paycheck, dividends, rental income, or interest that your portfolio generates).